In a nutshell: Blooom is a simple, affordable robo-advisor to manage your retirement account.

 If you have any questions or anything that may affect your finances (a big purchase), you can talk to Blooom’s support to help you make your decisions.
 The offer live chat and email support to their clients.

 Blooom will analyze your 401k plan for free.
 If you want further financial planning advice, you'll have to sign up for one of its plans.

 Blooom's fee structure is simple.
 There are three different plans, each with a flat management fee.

 Each step up the pricing tiers includes all features from the tier below it.

 - Essentials: $45/year.
-This plan includes a personalized portfolio with auto optimization and activity alerts.
+This plan includes a personalized portfolio recommendation that you’ll implement yourself.

 - Standard: $120/year.
 Standard adds trade capability, withdrawal alerts, and advisor access.

 - Unlimited: $250/year.
 Unlimited adds unlimited accounts.
-In addition, it adds priority advisor access which gives you access to live chats with an human advisors to answer all of your questions.
+In addition, it adds priority advisor access which gives you access to live chats with an human advisors to answer your financial questions.